vegaprotocol/specs/specs/0026-auctions.md

 ## First/Naive implementation
 As a first version we expect:
-- A market in continuous trading mode, to be configured so it can start with in auction for a given period of time, then switch to continuous trading for the rest of the life of the market.
+- A market in continuous trading mode, to be configured so it can start with an auction for a given period of time, then switch to continuous trading for the rest of the life of the market.
-- A market to be configured to run in frequent batch auction mode, but could not be changed to a continuous trading later on.
+- A market to be configured to run in frequent batch auction mode, which could not be changed to a continuous trading later on.

 # Pseudo-code / Examples
 Possible changes for the TradingMode configuration.